MrSlimeDiamond/Espial/README.md

 # Espial
-Espial is a SpongeAPI plugin for preventing grief, supporting lookups, rollbacks, restores, and much more.
+Espial is a SpongeAPI plugin to retroactively prevent grief on Minecraft servers.
+It tracks block placements and breakages by all players and allows convenient rollbacks and restores of them.

+Espial is optimized for larger Minecraft servers which have hundreds of thousands of logs for tonnes of players.
+It has various quality of life features like previews, wands, and more to aid server staff in repairing grief.

 ## v2 warning
-Espial version 2 is **not compatible** with below versions.
+Espial version 2 is **not compatible** with below versions currently.
 The entire database structure has changed.

 Sorry for this inconvenience.